 5. Seller recommends a fake escrow company

 It’s not always easy to con people out of their money.
 Most buyers know they probably shouldn’t directly transfer money to someone online they’ve never met.
 Scammers know this, so they set up a fake escrow service that sort of acts as a proxy.
-In order to gain trust of the buyer, the seller will recommend use of an escrow company (or even a fake escrow company posing as a legitimate one) as a way to protect the buyer.
+In order to gain the trust of the buyer, the seller will recommend the use of an escrow company (or even a fake escrow company posing as a legitimate one) as a way to protect the buyer.
 But this is an elaborate con job, with both parties — the seller and escrow company — working together to scam the buyer out of their money.

 Same rule as all the others applies here.
 Never, under any circumstances, send money to someone you’ve only met online.
-No matter how enticing the deal, how sad the sob story, or how safe a seller makes it sound — if the buyer refuses to meet face-to-face, then the deal is off.
+No matter how enticing the deal, how sad the sob story is, or how safe a seller makes it sound — if the buyer refuses to meet face-to-face, then the deal is off.

 When using Swappa Local, we make sure our users know that cash payment is the preferred method of payment for in-person meetups.
 When shipping an item, sellers are only allowed to accept PayPal as payment thanks to their extensive buyer protections.

 Craigslist is very much a “use at your own risk” kind of service.
 The website only hosts the content on its site, offering no support when it comes to any of the listings.
 Not everyone knows this and it’s why scammers will send fake “Craigslist Purchase Protection” or some kind of guarantee that Craigslist does not actually offer.
 It’s simply a way for scammers to gain the trust of buyers so they’ll be more inclined to make risky purchases.